 To help you avoid this, CompareLoans gives you a platform to compare offers from popular lenders who are registered with the NCR (National Credit Regulator).
 This allows you to pick a responsible lender that will help manage your financial situation better.

-Calculating the total costs of a payday loan
+Calculating the total costs

 One advantage is how they come with clear cut costs.
 Therefore, it is easier to have an estimate of the total costs involved.
 Consider the example below for R2000:

 - Initiation fee: 16.5% on the first 1,000 and 10% thereafter, hence R265

 - Interest rate: Typically 5% per month, R100, or 3% for existing customers